Gekuro/generic-chat-app/README.md

 Other than NodeJS, you will need to have a MySQL database running.<br />
 The database structure can be imported from 'create-database.sql' file.<br />
-The connection details can be modified in 'scripts/database.js'. (modify variable 'db_connection_params' just below imports)
+The connection details and other options can be modified in 'scripts/constants.js'.